mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/BrakePedalSystem.md

 _Figure 1: The wiring schematic with the desired local MCU and OEM sensors for both pedals being sent to it.

 ### Analysis
-The customer wants the brake pedal to be stock so to measure the position I would have to install an external sensor or find and use a sensor that already measures the brake pedals position.
-The car has a ABS decelerator sensor also know as a brake stroke sensor to compare the position of the brake pedal to the rate at which the wheels are spinning to determine if the ABS system should engage or not[1].
-Since this sensor is measureing the position of the brake pedal it would be able to give us this data in analog if we splice into the output wires of the sensor.
-One brake stroke sensors sends its output in a range 3.35-3.98V and the other has 2.77-1.58V.
-These ranges are within the constraints and corresponds to the brake pedals position.
-These ranges are low because the sensor is not able to use its full range of motion.
-The wires use to splice into the sensors will be 22 AWG which can handle 300V and 7A which is able to handle the 0-5V and 20mA expected.
-Arduino boards have a step size of 4.88mV on analog inputs meaning the shortest range of 3.35-3.98V has 126 steps.
-That means the system has an accuracy of 0.79% which meets the constraints.
-The same wire splicing tools from the gas pedal will be used here to ensure we meet the IEEE standard.
-The arduino uno has six analog input pins which is enough for the four analog signals from the gas and brake pedals.
-The arduino uno has to be powered by a 7-12V supply which corresponds to the power systems 12V its suppling everywhere.
-An arduino uno can talk to other arduino boards using UART.
-The uno has a processing speed of 16MHz which is 62.5ns for one cycle and it takes 13 cycles to convert analog to digital taking 0.8125 microseconds which is faster then the 100ms constraint.
+#### C1.
+Must use OEM brake pedal to meet customer expectations.
+- Customer does not want external brake pedal installed so must use stock pedal.
+#### C2.
+Must send voltage in the range of 0-5V that changes with pedal position to be read by a local microcontroller.
+- I am going to use the cars anti-brake system(ABS) deceleration sensor[1] which sends an analog voltage of 0-5V to the ECM.
+I will wire splice sensor output wires and feed them to local microcontroller analog input pins.
+#### C3.
+Must have wires able to handle 5V and 20mA to meet the expected voltage range of 0-5V and the expected current of 20mA.
+- I am choosing 22 AWG wire since it is rated for 300V and 7A.
+#### C4.
+Shall have an accurate measure of the brake pedal position of at least 1% accuracy to ensure the simulation is an accurate representation of real life.
+- Arduino boards convert the analog siganl to digital signal with 4.88mV per step.
+The smallest signal voltage range was 3.35-3.98V.
+(3.98-3.35)V/4.88mV = 129 steps and has 1/129 = 0.78% accuracy.
+#### C5.
+Must comply to IEEE 576-13 section on loose wires and splicing of wires.
+- This section of standard deals with wire splicing practices and regulation which will be followed when installing the Dorman wire splicing clip that meets regulation.
+#### C6.
+Must have microcontroller with at least four analog or four digital in ports to read both the gas pedal sensors and the brake pedal sensors.
+- I will be using an Arduino Uno Rev3 that has 6 analog pins.
+#### C7.
+Must have microcontroller able to be powered by a 12V source to comply with the power systems design to stay at 12V.
+- I chose the Uno over the nano since the uno can be powered by 12V power supply will the nano cannot.
+#### C8.
+Must have microcontroller with UART capability to communicate with the master MCU.
+- The Uno has UART which is haow it will communicate with the Arduino Mega.
+#### C9.
+Must have microcontroller able to convert analog to digital in at least 100ms to be consider real time.
+(Shown in master MCU signoff)
+- The Uno has processing speed of 16MHz which is 62.5ns for one cycle, it takes 13 cycles to convert A to D which takes 0.8125 microseconds which is greater then 100ms.

 ### Testing
 Brett and I took out the entire brake pedal with the ABS sensor attached and took it to the capstone lab for testing.
 I turned on the car with the part removed and measured the 4 pin plug and found Vin and GND.
 Vin is the white wire on pin 3 and GND is the black wire on pin 4.
 With these pins determined I hooked up those pins to a powersupply and measured the outputs of pin 1 and 2 with a digital multimeter(DMM).
 I learned that pin 2 has a voltage of 3.35V when not pressed and a voltage of 3.98V while fully pressed.
+The voltage does change linearly as the brake is pushed.
 I also learned that pin 1 has a voltage of 2.77V not pressed and 1.58V fully pressed.
+This voltage also changes linearly as the brake is pushed.
 With this data I will be able to program the arduino board to get a position based on the change of voltages while the pedal is being pressed.

 ### BOM